INTRODUCTION

 Nerve pain in the low back typically comes from pressure on the nerve, perhaps from localised swelling if you strain your back or as the end result of spinal disc degeneration.
 Either way, you need to decompress your back to take the pressure off the nerve and reduce the inflammation.
 For this type of problem, expert advice is recommended.

-If you’re looking for a private osteopath appointment for a particular problem or simply want preventive care to maintain good health, then osteopathy at New Dawn Health could be a worthwhile option for you.
+If you’re looking for a private osteopath appointment for any musculoskeletal problem or are considering osteopathy for low back pain, then osteopathy at New Dawn Health could be a worthwhile option for you.
 As always, it’s essential to consult with healthcare professionals and make informed decisions about your health.